morganrmcconnon/SEP30/README.md

 python server.py
 ```

-### Deployment of the analysis pipeline
+### Deployment of the data pipeline

-Deploying the analysis pipeline is the same as deploying the analysis pipeline in the development environment.
+Deploying the data pipeline is the same as deploying the pipeline in the development environment.

 ## API documentation